The 5-step staff efficiency framework for reaching your member engagement goals

-Staff adoption & efficiency: The key to achieving digital member engagement
+Staff efficiency & digital adoption: Achieving member engagement

-But investing in a digital health platform is only one step of a larger digital transformation journey.
-In order to demonstrate overall program ROI and member engagement, health plan leaders must first ensure frontline staff can use technology investments efficiently and effectively.
+But investing in a digital health strategy is only one step of a larger digital evolution journey.
+To demonstrate ROI and member engagement, health plan leaders must first ensure frontline staff can use technology investments efficiently and effectively.
 This requires a thoughtful change management strategy that prepares and supports staff, establishes the necessary steps for change, and monitors pre- and post-change activities to ensure successful technology implementation.

 This may sound like a daunting undertaking.
-But with this proven step-by-step strategy, leaders can help staff adopt new technology to drive meaningful member engagement, more efficiently.
+But with this proven staff efficiency framework, health plan leaders can help their organization adopt new technology.
+Which means you can drive meaningful member engagement, more efficiently.

 Get the workbook

-Complete these exercises to help inform your digital transformation strategy, so you can drive staff efficiency and member engagement.
+Complete these exercises to help inform your digital engagement strategy, so you can drive staff efficiency and member retention

 - Step 1: Assess

-Observe and discover current care team design, staff members, workflows, strategies, care models, and training modalities.
+Observe and make note of current care team makeup, staff members, workflows, strategies, care models, training modalities, and performance management.